-SVP of Marketing for Private Internet Access, online privacy and freedom advocate and activist, musician, marketing geek and nature lover.
+Marketing Manager for Private Internet Access, online privacy and freedom advocate and activist, musician, marketing geek and nature lover.

 Christel is a privacy and digital rights advocate, a firm believer in software freedom and a bit of an all-round activist.
 She enjoys real ale, decent scotch and good conversation.
 She does not enjoy internet shutdowns and believes we must #KeepItOn.

 Danica is a Canadian lawyer, online community manager, and tech enthusiast.
 She writes about the law, privacy and the intersections between tech and social issues.
 Twitter: @DanicaSergison